FedeRog1977/brittonsbash-content/documents/writings/cooking-guide/cooking-guide.md

   - Lewis Britton
 ---

 # An Art or Science?

 The art is what you do, the science is how you do it.

----

-# Equipment and Tools

-...

----

 # Kitchen Basics

+## Cuisine Styles

+- Fast food
+- Fusion cuisine
+- Haute cuisine
+- Molecular gastronomy
+- Nouvelle cuisine
+- Vegan cuisine
+- Vegetarian cuisine
+- Street food

+## Tools And Equipment

 ## Treating Pans and Ovenware

-...

 ## Oils